theclonedude/TorToolkit-Telegram/readme.md

   - Default Value :- `20`
   - Use :- Stops the user from downloading big playlists.

-- `MAX_TORRENT_SIZE`
-  - Values :- Max torrent size in GBs that is allowed.
-[Can be set from settings menu]
-  - Default Value :- `10`
-  - Use :- Stops the user from downloading big torrents.

 - `Mega Config`
   - MEGA_API - Mega Api get from mega.nz